yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 - The bullets from the machine gun have no spread, because I like when my weapon shoots where I aim.

-- You have more air control.
-To turn a corner, you have to release the forward key and strafe.
-Variable: sv_airaccelerate, default value is 10, original game value was 0

 - A speedometer can be displayed.
 Variable: ff_speedometer, default value is 0, set it to 1 to display it